stm605/control-repo/README.md

 http://docs.puppetlabs.com/pe/latest/install_basic.html

-###Get the Control-Repo Deployed On Your Master
+### Get the Control-Repo Deployed On Your Master

 At this point you have our control-repo code deployed into your git server.
 However, we have one final challenge: getting that code onto your puppet master.
-In the end state the master will pull code from the git server via r10k, however, at this moment your puppet master doesn't have credentials to get code from the git server.
+In the end state the master will pull code from the git server via code manager, however, at this moment your puppet master does not have credentials to get code from the git server.

-So, we'll set up a deploy key in the git server that will allow a ssh-key we make to deploy the code and configure everything else.
+So, we will set up a deploy key in the git server that will allow a ssh-key we make to deploy the code and configure everything else.

 1. On your puppet master, make an ssh key for r10k to connect to gitlab
  - `/usr/bin/ssh-keygen -t rsa -b 2048 -C 'code_manager' -f /etc/puppetlabs/puppetserver/ssh/id-control_repo.rsa -q -N ''`